Scientific Name(s): Spinacia oleracea L.

 Common Name(s): Spinach

 Many of the reported actions of spinach are related to its antioxidant properties.
-It may play a role in the prevention of cancer, cardiovascular disease, age-related macular degeneration, and the degeneration of the immune and neurological systems.
+It may play a role in the prevention of cancer, cardiovascular disease, age-related macular degeneration, and the degeneration of immune and neurological systems.
 It has also been investigated in satiety trials for curbing hunger and reducing the desire for salty and sweet snacks.
 Although dosage forms of spinach other than its natural state as food are available, none can be reliably recommended due to a lack of quality clinical trials.

-There is no clinical evidence to support a specific therapeutic dosage of spinach.
-As a food, spinach has US Food and Drug Administration (FDA) generally recognized as safe (GRAS) status.
+Clinical evidence is lacking to provide a specific therapeutic dosage of spinach.
+As a food, spinach has received generally recognized as safe (GRAS) status by the US Food and Drug Administration (FDA).

 Contraindications have not been identified.